Things to Do

 Santa Ana Zoo at Prentice Park and Crean Family Farm - www.santaanazoo.org

-FREE ADMISSION for Santa Ana residents - 2nd Tuesday of month
+FREE ADMISSION for Santa Ana residents - 3rd Sunday of every month

 Be sure to check the various websites for additional exhibits and shows.

-Go see a movie, Take one of your neighbors or their kids with you.
-Our convenient, never-crowded local theater has a new lease on life after being run down by Captain Blood.
-The owner is Jeff Stedman's Picture Show Entertainment.
-Here's an article about his Colorado theater.
-The films are a little stale but hey, what do ya want for a buck?
-(Admission $1.00 on Tuesdays, $1.75 other days) ?
+Go see a movie, Take one of your neighbors or their kids with you. stale but hey, what do ya want for two bucks?
+(Admission $1.00 on Tuesdays, $2.00 other days) + $2 surcharge for 3D.
+They upgraded to all-digital projection and some films are 3D.
 Showtimes 714 836-7469.
 If you haven't been there, the theaters are accessible from the rear entrance of Main Place (facing the 5 Fwy) The box office is up the escalator to the right and the theaters are one more escalator up.
 Showtimes here or here.
+Visit their website here.

 OC Register Showtimes.